onnela-lab/forest/docs/source/index.md

 * - time_to_open
   - float
   - Time between survey delivery time and the first recorded survey answer, in seconds (for responses where a survey_timings file was available; if only a survey_answers file was available, this will be 0)
+* - survey_duration
+  - float
+  - Time between the first recorded survey answer and the survey submission, in seconds (for responses where a survey_timings file was available; if only a survey_answers file was available, this will be NA)
 ```

 The following variables are created in the "answers_data.csv" file.
 This file will be generated if a survey config file is available.